We found 4 orthopedic surgeons who accept CIGNA PPO near Willoughby, OH.

 Clinical interests: General Orthopedics, Sports Health, Microsurgery, Dupuytren's Contracture, Musculoskeletal Trauma, ...
 (Read more)

-Dr. Michael Weisburger is a physician who specializes in hand surgery, foot & ankle surgery, and orthopedics/orthopedic surgery.
-He studied medicine at the University of Maryland School of Medicine.
-Dr. Weisburger's clinical interests include dupuytren's contracture, joint injections, and hand surgery procedures.
-He accepts several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Coventry.
-His professional affiliations include West Hospital and TriPoint Medical Center.
+Dr. Michael Weisburger is a foot and ankle surgeon and orthopedist.
+Dr. Weisburger's areas of expertise include dupuytren's contracture, joint injections, and hand surgery procedures.
+He is in-network for several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Coventry.
+He is a graduate of the University of Maryland School of Medicine.
+He is professionally affiliated with West Hospital and TriPoint Medical Center.

 Clinical interests: Dupuytren's Contracture, Musculoskeletal Trauma, Elbow Problems, Fractures, Carpal Tunnel Syndrome, ...
 (Read more)